crosswalk-project/crosswalk-website/documentation/Tizen_IVI_extensions/17-Write_an_extension_in_C++.md

 *   More methods from the base class [common::Extension](https://github.com/crosswalk-project/tizen-extensions-crosswalk/blob/master/common/extension.h) can be overridden:

     * `OnShutdown()`: called when the extension is unloaded.
     * `OnInstanceCreated()` and `OnInstanceDestroyed()`: called when new instances of the extension are created or destroyed.
-Instances have the same lifetime than the web content.
+Instances have the same lifetime as the web content.

 #### Instance class